napari/docs/docs/naps/8-telemetry.md

 ## GDPR compliance

 I'm almost sure that we will not collect data that are covered by GDPR.
-But to get better atmosphere we need to add instruction how user could retrive his unique identifier and setup a process for requests to remove data from the server.
-It is not high propability of usage as life span of data is short, but we need to be prepared for such a situation.
+But to get better atmosphere we need to add instruction how user could retrieve his unique identifier and setup a process for requests to remove data from the server.
+It is not high probability of usage as life span of data is short, but we need to be prepared for such a situation.
 I suggest to use e-mail for that.